openharmony/docs/en/application-dev/quick-start/arkts-state.md

 ### State Variable Changes in the Constructor Not Taking Effect

 In state management, classes are wrapped with a proxy.
 When a member variable of a class is changed in a component, the proxy intercepts the change.
 When the value in the data source is changed, the proxy notifies the bound component of the change.
 In this way, the change can be observed and trigger UI re-rendering.
-If a state variable is changed in a constructor, the change does not pass through the proxy (because the change occurs in the data source).
-Even if the change is successful, the UI cannot be re-rendered.

-[Nonexample]
+If you initialize the arrow function for modifying **success** in the constructor, **this** points to the original **TestModel** class, which has not been wrapped with a proxy.
+As a result, the change can be observed through query event triggering.

+To enable the change to be observable, place the arrow function for modifying **success** in **query**.
+As **query** is wrapped with a proxy and has an object initialized, **this** points to the proxy object.

+[Incorrect Usage]

 ```ts
 @Entry